 Performance in productivity tasks is decent.
 The 6-core setup handles multitasking well, and the 4.6GHz boost clock means single-threaded applications feel snappy.
 The included Wraith Stealth cooler is adequate but not spectacular.
 It keeps temperatures under control but gets a bit noisy under sustained load.

 AMD's Radeon RX 9060 XT is a solid alternative if you prefer Team Red over NVIDIA.
-At £345.97, it's slightly more expensive than the RTX 5060 but offers competitive performance with AMD's latest RDNA architecture.
+At this price, it's slightly more expensive than the RTX 5060 but offers competitive performance with AMD's latest RDNA architecture.
 The 8GB GDDR6 memory isn't as fast as GDDR7, but the higher core clock (3320 MHz) helps compensate.

 Gaming performance is strong, particularly in rasterization (non-ray traced) games.
 This card trades blows with the RTX 5060 in traditional rendering, sometimes pulling ahead by 5-10% in titles optimized for AMD hardware.
 Horizon Forbidden West runs beautifully at 1440p medium settings, averaging 75fps.
 Resident Evil 4 Remake hits 90fps at 1440p high.